Feedback Loops Are the Only Truth

 It is physical.

-It is the moment when your hand moves toward the phone and you stop it.
+It is the moment your hand moves toward the phone and you stop it.

-It is the moment when you feel the impulse to flee and you stay.
+It is the moment you feel the impulse to flee and you stay.

 Because a loop is not an idea.